-13.6 Sixth and Seventh Days Overtime.
+13.6 Sixth and Seventh Days Overtime

 Except as modified by sections 13.7 and 13.8, all overtime occurring on the sixth and seventh days of the week shall be paid at the rate of three times the basic hourly rate.

 13.7 When the Company provides the Employees and the Union with 24 hours' notice of their intention of working on the sixth day of the week, the overtime pay for work performed after eight working hours on this day for all departments with the exception of the Set Construction Department and the Scenic Paint Department shall be paid for at the rate of two and one-quarter (2 1⁄4) times the basic hourly rate up to and including the 12th hour.
-For the Set Construction Department and the Scenic Paint Department after ten hours on this day shall be paid for at the rate of two and one-quarter (2 1⁄4) times the basic hourly rate up to and including the 12th hour.
+For the Set Construction Department and the Scenic Paint Department, overtime pay for work performed after ten hours on this day shall be paid for at the rate of two and one-quarter (2 1⁄4) times the basic hourly rate up to and including the basic hourly rate up to and including the twelfth (12th) hour.

-13.8 When the Company provides the Employees and the Union with 24 hours' notice of their intention of working a sixth day, the overtime pay for work performed after twelve (12) working hours on the sixth day shall be paid at three(3) times the basic hourly rate.
+13.8 When the Company provides the Employees and the Union with 24 hours' notice of their intention of working a sixth day, the overtime pay for work performed after twelve (12) working hours on the sixth day shall be paid at three (3) times the basic hourly rate.